-Student teachers and mentees can benefit from working on research projects together and then co-authoring articles to get experience with the challenges of academic research (Betteney et al., 2018).
+Student teachers can benefit from working on research projects together and then co-authoring articles to get experience with the challenges of academic research (Betteney et al., 2018).
 Networking can happen when mentors bring their mentees to conferences or meetings of professional educational associations.
 When obtaining socialisation through professional growth, a mentor can best explain to a mentee the "unwritten or ambiguous conventions" that exist within academics.
-Barrett et al., (2017) gave the qualities of mentors, according to mentees who had received mentoring in higher education.
-These were that, mentors were supportive and accessible to the mentees.
-They further indicated that they were first, knowledgeable about the culture and expectations at their institution.
-Secondly, well-respected members of the institution and thought to be outstanding researchers and scholars, and last but not least, they shared a similar philosophical orientation with the mentees (Obeng, 2019).
+Barrett et al., (2017) gave the qualities of mentors that mentees who had received mentoring in higher education enumerated.
+Mentees indicated that mentors were supportive and accessible to them.
+They further remarked that they were first, knowledgeable about the culture and expectations at their institution.
+They were respected as members of the institution and thought to be outstanding researchers and scholars, and last but not least, mentors shared a similar philosophical orientation with the mentees (Obeng, 2019).
 Although most people think that mentees are the only ones who benefit from mentoring relationships, mentors also benefit from them.
 For instance, the mentee and mentor could both benefit from a great deal of support with various obligations.
-Additionally, the mentor can use his or her gathered experiences to broaden the mentee's experience (Lin et al., 2021).
-Other advantages for the mentor include a renewed perspective of his or her career, improved job satisfaction, self-reflection, new professional connections, peer recognition, and a proactive approach to learning and development (Afolabi et al., 2015).
+Additionally, the mentor can use the gathered experiences to broaden the mentees experience (Lin et al., 2021).
+Other gains for the mentor include a renewed perspective of his or her career, improved job satisfaction, self-reflection, new professional connections, peer recognition, and a proactive approach to learning and development (Afolabi et al., 2015).